Practice Nurse Work-based Induction and Preceptorship Programme

 What is it about?

-It includes ‘Essential Skills’ study days including Travel Health, Ear Care, Cervical Screening training, Introduction to Health Promotion, Infection Control and Introduction to Primary Care Nursing as well as being able to access other study days such as Chronic Kidney Disease and Introduction to Contraception among others.
+It includes ‘Essential Skills’ study days including Travel Health, Ear Care, Cervical Screening training, Introduction to Health Promotion, Hypertension and Coronary Heart Disease as well as being able to access other study days such as Chronic Kidney Disease and Introduction to Contraception among others.